sameeroak1110/gowp/README.md

 Scalability issu is, if our system performs well for 1 unit of tasks execution, however, slows down if the size of tasks increases.

 Thus, spinning off more and more go-routines to execute concurrently at any given instance in time may result into sacalability issue.
 So the first approach should be limiting the number of go-routines.
 But at the same time each job needs to be executed.
-And this should happen judicially.
+And this should happen judicially, meaning no job can be dropped in order to control the number of concurrently running go-routines.
-Meaning we cannot just drop the job.
 So, the only possibility remains is to control the number of concurrently running go-routines.
-The best way is through pool of go-routines.
+The best way is through creating a team of go-routines with a fixed number.
+Thus, each go-routine in the team may either be free or be executing a job at any given instance in time.
+This team is go-routine pool, also termed as worker-pool in generic term.

+Implementation strategies: